Your Care Instructions

 How can you care for yourself at home?

-- Protect your face from the sun by wearing hats with wide brims and sunglasses.
-Try to stay out of the sun or find shade if you need to be outdoors.
+- Protect your face from the sun by wearing sunglasses and hats with wide brims.
+Try to stay out of the sun or find shade if you are outdoors.
 Use a sunscreen for sensitive skin with an SPF of 30 or higher on any exposed skin.

 - Use soaps, lotions, and makeup made for sensitive skin or rosacea.
-These do not contain alcohol, are not abrasive, and will not clog pores.
+These don't contain alcohol, aren't abrasive, and won't clog pores.
+Let your face dry completely before using prescription treatments, moisturizers, or makeup.

 - If you have rosacea on your eyelids, put a warm, wet towel, or compress, on your eyes several times a day.
-Gently wash your eyelids with a washcloth or an eyelid cleanser that is sold in drugstores.
+Gently wash your eyelids with a washcloth or an eyelid cleanser.
 Use artificial tears if your eyes feel dry.

 When should you call for help?